-In October, the Commission helped to bring acclaimed feminist poet, teacher, and scholar Marge Piercy to the campus.
-A very well-attended public reading was held in the UC Auditorium on the evening of the 18th; the afternoon of the same day, Piercy met with a smaller audience for an open question and answer session.
-During Women’s History month, the Commission supported the Diva Opals 2nd Annual Beauty Beyond Measure Scholarship Pageant held on March 4.
-On March 9, the Commission sponsored on its own a poetry reading by local women poets held in the Hodges Library Auditorium, another highly successful event.
-In addition, the Commission honored women in a display in the Library during that month, followed by a display honoring the Notable Woman Award recipient Jenny Moshak.
+In October, the Commission helped to bring Amy Greene, author of Bloodroot, a family saga set in the Smoky Mountains, to the campus.
+On November 8, the Commission helped sponsor the visit of music critic and historian Sara Marcus, author of Girls to the Front, a history of the Riot Grrls Revolution.
+During Women’s History month, the Commission supported the Diva Opals 3rd Annual Beauty Beyond Measure Scholarship Pageant held on March 9.
+On March 13 and 15, the Commission sponsored on its own a poetry reading and a fiction reading by local women writers held in the Hodges Library Auditorium, another set of highly successful events.
 The Commission plans to continue its practice of co-sponsoring events of particular interest to women and to draw upon faculty, staff, and students here to highlight the achievements and opportunities for women not only in the arts but also the sciences in the coming year.

 Advocacy for Women and for the Campus

 The Commission for Women and Chancellor Jimmy Cheek continue to sponsor outstanding women to apply for and to attend a Higher Education Resource Services Institute.
 HERS Summer Institutes have earned long-standing reputations for preparing women for campus administration.
-Past participants include Professor Dixie Thompson, Department of Exercise, Sport, and Leisure Studies; Professor Cynthia Peterson, Department of Biochemical, Cellular, and Molecular Biology; Professor Joan Heminway, College of Law; Dr. Maxine Thompson Davis, Dean of Students; Dr. Sarah Gardial, Vice Provost for Academic Affairs; and Dr. Carolyn Hodges, Vice Provost and Dean of the Graduate School .
+Past participants include Professor J. Camille Hall, College of Social Work, Professor Rachel Chen, Department of Retail, Hospitality and Tourist Management, Professor Dixie Thompson, Department of Exercise, Sport, and Leisure Studies; Professor Cynthia Peterson, Department of Biochemical, Cellular, and Molecular Biology; Professor Joan Heminway, College of Law; Dr. Maxine Thompson Davis, Dean of Students; Dr. Sarah Gardial, Vice Provost for Academic Affairs; and Dr. Carolyn Hodges, Vice Provost and Dean of the Graduate School .
 This year the Commission received multiple applications, an indication that the program is attracting positive attention and helping to prepare women for advancement into administrative and leadership positions.
-This year’s recipients of support are Professor Rachel Chen, Department of Retail, Hospitality, and Tourism Management, and Professor J. Camille Hall, College of Social Work and Chair of the Commission for Blacks.
-In addition to the HERS scholarships, the Commission selected from numerous nominations two women to honor at the Chancellor’s Banquet: Candace White, Angie Warren Perkins Award, and Jenny Moshak, Notable Woman Award.
-The latter award was particularly noteworthy since, thanks to the Chancellor’s support, this was the first NWA award designated specifically for staff.
+This year’s recipients of support are Sherry Cummings, School of Social Work, and Jenny Moshak, Women’s Intercollegiate Athletics.
+In addition to the HERS scholarships, the Commission selected from numerous nominations two women to honor at the Chancellor’s Banquet: Hillary Fouts, assistant professor in Child and Family Studies, Angie Warren Perkins Award; and Catherine Luther, associate dean for the College of Communication and Information, Notable Woman Award.

 Following on the release of the report generated from a campus survey sponsored by the Commission, the Commission distributed Results of the 2010 Campus Work-Life Climate Survey widely and met with the Chancellor in order to begin implementation of selected action suggestions.
 The Chancellor approved the securing of institutional membership in CUWFA (the College and University Work-Family Association), and the chair of the Work-Life Committee worked throughout the year with Betsey Creekmore to designate dedicated lactation rooms for nursing mothers across the campus.
-Despite the fact that the Commission member most instrumental in the making of the report and the implementation of its suggestions is leaving the campus for another academic appointment, the Commission will continue through its Work-Life Committee to address the issues raised in the report.
+Despite the fact that the Commission member most instrumental in the making of the report and the implementation of its suggestions left this campus for another academic appointment, the Commission continues through its Work-Life Committee to address the issues raised in the report.

 The Commission has since 1971 monitored gender-related equity issues through an annual study of faculty salaries focusing on disparities between female and male faculty facilitated by the Office of Institutional Research and Assessment.
-The Commission was informed this year that such a study would no longer be conducted by OIRA.
+The Commission was informed last year that such a study would no longer be conducted by OIRA.
 The most recently published study, for 2008-2009, indicated, as did past studies, that the variable “sex” was statistically significant for full-time faculty and all instructional faculty.
-The Commission most strongly recommends the reinstitution of this particular study since it provides a historical record of the advancement and the need for further advancement in salary equity on this campus.
 In addition to gender-related salary equity issues, the Commission is concerned that women be recruited for faculty positions in all academic areas, including those in which women are historically underrepresented, such as the STEM fields, and that diversity be considered carefully in all hiring opportunities.
-The Commission also advocated for comparable pay for women and men staff as well as careful consideration of the increasing costs of health insurance for staff personnel who are so crucial to the continued operation of the university.
+The Commission also advocates for comparable pay for women and men staff as well as careful consideration of the increasing costs of health insurance for staff personnel who are so crucial to the continued operation of the university.
 A university that hopes to attain Top 25 status needs to make sure the above issues are addressed in a consistent and positive manner.

-The Commission has long appreciated the outstanding successes of the Women’s Athletic program.
-The Commission is therefore concerned that with the merger of women’s and men’s athletics, the women’s athletics program might be affected negatively.
-To help insure that this will not be the case, the Commission will invite Athletic Director Joan Cronan to address the Commission on the merger process and the effects on the Women’s Athletics program.
+The Commission has long appreciated the outstanding successes of the Women’s Athletics program.
+The Commission was therefore concerned that with the merger of women’s and men’s athletics, the women’s athletics program might be affected negatively.
+The Commission invited Athletic Director Joan Cronan to address the Commission on the merger process and the effects on the Women’s Athletics program.
+The Commission will continue to monitor the well-being of the Women’s Athletics program.

-In the coming year, the Commission looks forward to cooperating with the Commission for Blacks on the mentoring program that Commission will inaugurate through the September 30th Diverse Faculty Mentoring Program Workshop and with the Graduate School to institute a series of programs aimed at drawing minority women to graduate programs here.
-The Commission also hopes to work with the Student Success Center on promoting scholarship programs for women for advanced study.
-In addition, the Commission will continue to offer mentoring on a one-to-one basis in response to student demand.
-We will continue to work with the Women’s Administrators Group on providing opportunities for leadership education, and we will highlight through various venues the considerable achievements of women on this campus.
+The Commission discussed partnering with the UT Alumni Association and the University Women’s Club in coming years and will continue to investigate possibilities.
+We will also continue to work with the Women’s Administrators Group on providing opportunities for leadership education, and we will highlight through various venues the considerable achievements of women on this campus.
 The Commission for Women looks forward, then, to working hard with the Chancellor and his staff, the other Commissions, and all groups promoting a safe, civil, and exceptionally productive community at the University of Tennessee in the coming year.

 —Chair, Mary E. Papke